clarkgrangerc/DM-SL/Assignment-2.md

 In the second approach we handled this problem from the standpoint of classification.
-That is, we defined a binary variable viral and built our very models for directly predicting viral status as a target variable.
-We worked with the same specification of our first lineal model, but using Linear probability model regression and a a logit model regression.
-In the case of the Knn approach we used the same variables of the knn model for shares.The table 3 summarized the accuracy rate for the three classification models.
+That is, we defined a binary variable viral and built our various models for directly predicting viral status as a target variable.
+We worked with the same specification of our first linear model, but using linear probability model regression and a logit model regression.
+In the case of the Knn approach we used the same variables of the knn model for shares.Table 3 summarizes the accuracy rate for the three classification models.

 **Table 3.
 Accuracy rate for models with viral as objective variable**